-46 organizations call for 12-hour Assam bandh today
+12-hour Assam bandh: Protests erupt across state over NRC

-Guwahati, Oct 23: Around 46 organisations in Assam have called for a 12-hour statewide bandh Tuesday against Citizenship (Amendment) Bill 2016.
+Guwahati, Oct 23: Protests erupted across Assam over NRC issue on Tuesday.
+All shops, schools remain shut.
+Violence has been reported at certain places.
+Around 46 organisations in Assam have called for a 12-hour statewide bandh Tuesday against Citizenship (Amendment) Bill 2016.

 According to reports, protesters burned tires at several places.
 Security forces have detained many protestors since morning.